Organize Your Holiday. Create a holiday binder to organize everything holiday-related for a relaxing and calm holiday season.

 Holiday Binder

-You can certainly choose an inexpensive plain binder or even dress up a plain binder with scrapbook paper and stickers.
+You can even dress up a plain binder with scrapbook paper and stickers.
 Choose whatever works best for you.

 Page Dividers